Renewable Energy Corporation

 The Renewable Energy Corporation (REC) is a solar power company with headquarters in Singapore.
 REC produces silicon materials for photovoltaics (PV) applications and multicrystalline wafers, as well as solar cells and modules.
-It is a wholly-owned subsidiary of Reliance New Energy Solar.
+It is a wholly owned subsidiary of Reliance New Solar Energy Limited.

 The previous parent company of REC was ChemChina, one of the largest chemical companies and state-owned by the People's Republic of China, which held its stake in Elkem since 2015 through the China National Bluestar Group.
 The purchase price was 490 million euros.
-On 10 October 2021, Indian conglomerate Reliance Industries announced that its subsidiary, Reliance New Energy Solar Ltd, had acquired complete control of REC from China National Bluestar Group for US$771 million.
+On 10 October 2021, Indian conglomerate Reliance Industries announced that its subsidiary, Reliance New Solar Energy Limited, had acquired complete control of REC from China National Bluestar Group for US$771 million.

 History

 The predecessor of today's company was established in 1996 under the name Fornybar Energi AS.
 Today's company is a result of a fusion in September 2000 between ScanWafer AS, SolEnergy AS and Fornybar Energi AS.
 In 2002 REC ScanCell started production of multicrystalline solar cells in Narvik for the sister company REC ScanModule in Glava, Arvika.
 REC Wafer was at the time the world's largest producer of multicrystalline wafers with factories in Glomfjord and at Herøya.

 Immediately after its IPO in 2006, the share price of the company soared, reaching a peak of NOK 262 in November 2007, corresponding to a market capitalization of NOK 174 billion.
 Based on this value, the company was at the time the largest wholly privately owned company in Norway.

-In 2007, REC decided to build its new worldscale integrated solar manufacturing facility in Singapore, the world’s largest integrated solar manufacturing complex.
+In 2007, REC decided to build its new world-scale integrated solar manufacturing facility in Singapore, the world’s largest integrated solar manufacturing complex.
 When completed, the manufacturing complex was planned to incorporate wafer, cell and module production facilities, with a production capacity of up to 1.5 gigawatts (GW).